GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Background

 {\bf Probing and Refinement steps of spatial index search.} Most existing spatial indexing mechanisms, such as R-Tree, Quad-Tree, and KD-Tree, approximate complex geometries to their MBR and then build index structures on MBRs.
 A spatial range query is processed mostly in two steps.
-(1) $Index probing$: the MBR of the query window is processed against the spatial index.
+(1) $Index~probing$: the MBR of the query window is processed against the spatial index.
 It returns a set of candidate geometries whose MBRs possibly $intersect$ the query window MBR.
 This set of candidates is not the exact answer of this query but is a super set of the answer.
 (2) $Refinement$: the candidate geometries are checked against the query window using their actual shapes with a spatial relationship such as $Contains$ or $Intersects$.
-The refinement step is computationally expensive due to the complexity of shapes and usually takes more time than the filter step~\cite{BM19}. {\indextitle} also follows this two-step process which can significantly reduce computation cost and index storage overhead.
+The refinement step is computationally expensive due to the complexity of shapes and usually takes more time than the probing step~\cite{BM19}. {\indextitle} also follows this two-step process which can significantly reduce computation cost and index storage overhead.
+Existing learned spatial indexes~\cite{NDA+20,LLZ+20,WFX+19} only perform the probing step and their results might only be a subset of the exact answer if the underlying data is not points.